dhis2-metadata/TBCS-TB_Case_Surveillance/docs/tb_cs-design-2.0.0.md

 Should the system be used for real time data entry and surveillance, there are four predefined notifications in the default configuration of the tracker.
 These can and should be customized to better mirror the local context and needs.

-- **TB CS - Case notification** - this SMS notification is sent to the suspected case to confirm the diagnosis of TB by alerting the patient that the lab results are ready.
-The notification is sent only if the phone number of the suspected case and the notification date have a valid value.
+- **TB CS - Case notification** - this SMS notification is sent to the presumptive case by alerting the recepient that the lab results are available and he/she should contact the health facility.
+The notification is sent only if the phone number of the presumptive case and the notification date have a valid value.
 - **TB CS - Poor sample quality notification** - this is an internal system notification sent to the TB Admin user group whenever a sample that was received at the lab does not meet the quality standards for processing and is registered as “bad quality”.
 The notification should prompt the clinician to collect another sample from the same case for either diagnosis or monitoring purposes.
-- **TB CS - De-notification (presumptive case)** - this SMS notification is sent to the suspected case to confirm that the results are negative and that they are not a TB case.
+- **TB CS - De-notification (presumptive case)** - this SMS notification is sent to the presumptive case prompting him/her to contact the health facility.
 The notification is triggered only if the case is denotified from the “Outcome” stage and the phone number of the case was registered at enrollment.
-- **TB CS - De-notification (notified case)** - this SMS notification is sent to a suspected case who was mistakenly notified due to double data entry or any other human or system error.
+- **TB CS - Denotification (notified case)** - this SMS notification is sent to a already notified case who was mistakenly notified due to double data entry or any other human or system error.

 ### Constants